 We are interested in the gauged Witten equations on $X=\HH^2_+$ with boundary values in $\CL_U$:

 The first equation is a moment map constraint.
-The second one is the $J$-holomorphic curve equation perturbed by the Hamiltonian $H=\im W$.
-When $H\equiv 0$, this reduces to the symplectic vortex equation.
-The gauged Witten equations (\ref{generalized-vortex-equation}) can be viewed as a down-ward gradient flowline equation in an infinite dimensional space, as we explain now.
+The second one is the Cauchy-Riemann equation perturbed by the Hamiltonian $H=\im W$.
+When $H\equiv 0$, the first two equations of \eqref{generalized-vortex-equation} reduce to the symplectic vortex equation \cite{CGMS02,Mun03} discovered by Cieliebak-Gaio-Salamon \cite{CGS00} and independently by Ignasi Munde i Rierra \cite{Mun00}.
+The gauged Witten equations (\ref{generalized-vortex-equation}) can be viewed as a formal downward gradient flow equation in an infinite-dimensional space, as we explain now.